AmpersandJS/ampersand-state/README.md

 });
 ```

+`AmpersandState.extend` does more than just copy attributes from one prototype to another.
+It also sets up several new objects on the newly created prototype.
+This renders it incompatible with Coffeescript's class based extend.

+For instance, this will not work since it never calls `AmpersandState.extend`:

+    class Foo extends AmpersandView
+         constructor: (options)->
+             @special = options.special
+             super

 ### constructor/initialize `new AmpersandState([attrs], [options])`

 When creating an instance of a state object, you can pass in the initial values of the **attributes** which will be [set](#ampersand-state-set) on the model.
 Unless [extraProperties](#amperand-state-extra-properties) is set to `allow`, you will need to have defined these attributes in `props` or `session`.